Ōzutsu Man'emon: Fighting style

-Despite being gifted with a great strenght and body, Ōzutsu struggled at the beginning of his career, and people said "he was clumsy and weak in the waist" and "could never win a bout because he was too big for his own good".
+Despite being gifted with a great strength of body, Ōzutsu struggled at the beginning of his career, and people said "he was clumsy and weak in the waist" and "could never win a bout because he was too big for his own good".
 With time, he began to take advantage of his strength by prodding from afar and pulling in slowly.
 While not being an agile person, he developed a method preventing his adversary to stand up, he would catch them with his favoured right hand grip and hold them down, never letting go.

 Retirement and death

 After his return from the war, his chronic rheumatism had worsened and Ōzutsu sat out the 1907 second tournament.
 He chose to retire in the next year, assuming the name of Matsuchiyama.
 In his retirement speech, he said that former yokozuna Umegatani Tōtarō I had taught him that a yokozuna must not be defeated.
 In the top makuuchi division, he won 98 bouts and lost 29 bouts, recording a winning percentage of 77.2.
 He also recorded 51 draws.
 In 1915, he was hospitalized with a stomach ulcer on his back and became seriously ill.
-He died on May 27, 1918 of diabetes that he developed after the surgery at 48 years old.His grave is located in the premises of the Ekō-in temple in Tokyo.
+He died on May 27, 1918, of diabetes that he developed after the surgery at 48 years old.His grave is located in the premises of the Ekō-in temple in Tokyo.